wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

 ##### 286 Bank accounts

-*   (1) For the purposes of this subpart and subpart 2, the Secretary may open at any bank 1 or more accounts under the names that the Secretary thinks fit.
+*   (1) For the purposes of this subpart and [subpart 2][287], the Secretary may open at any bank 1 or more accounts under the names that the Secretary thinks fit.

-    (2) The accounts may be operated only by cheque signed by any 2 officers of the Department who are authorised by the Secretary for the purpose.
+    (2) The accounts may be operated by any 2 officers of the Department who are authorised by the Secretary for the purpose.

+    (3) Cash may not be withdrawn from an account referred to in subsections (1) and (2).

     Compare: 1977 No 84 s 116U

+    Section 286(2): amended, on 5 December 2013, by [section 4(1)][552] of the Gambling Amendment Act 2013 (2013 No 118).

+    Section 286(3): inserted, on 5 December 2013, by [section 4(2)][552] of the Gambling Amendment Act 2013 (2013 No 118).

 ##### 287 Investment of money